 Section 2.
 Potential Acquisition.
 Borrowers have informed Lenders and Agent that Borrowers are contemplating an acquisition of a third-party company (the "Potential Acquisition").
-Lenders and Agent agree to evaluate any request by Borrowers that Lenders and Agent approve the Potential Acquisition and increase the Term Loan to fund the Potential Acquisition; provided, that, for the avoidance of doubt, Lenders reserve the right to decide in their sole and absolute discretion whether Lenders will approve the Potential Acquisition and increase the Term Loan to fund the Sirst Amendment shall be construed as an agreement or commitment by any Lender or by Agent to approve the Potential Acquisition or any such increase in the Term Loan.
+Lenders and Agent agree to evaluate any request by Borrowers that Lenders and Agent approve the Potential Acquisition and increase the Term Loan to fund the Potential Acquisition; provided, that, for the avoidance of doubt, Lenders reserve the right to decide in their sole and absolute discretion whether Lenders will approve the Potential Acquisition and increase the Term Loan to fund the Potential Acquisition and increase the Term Loan to fund the Potential Acquisition and increase the Term Loan to fund the Potential Acquisition (and if so on what terms), and nothing contained in this First Amendment shall be construed as an agreement or commitment by any Lender or by Agent to approve the Potential Acquisition or any such increase in the Term Loan.